Unreal (video game series)

 Unreal is a series of first-person shooter video games developed by Epic Games.
 The series is known for its exhibition of the namesake Unreal Engine that powers the games and is available for other developers to license.

 Publishing rights for the series have changed hands several times.
 GT Interactive was the original publisher and would be later succeeded by Infogrames, Atari, and Midway Games.

+In 2022, Epic Games made the decision to delist every Unreal game from all major digital storefronts following their move to support their own Epic Online Services, and in 2024 they gave permission for Unreal and Unreal Tournament to be preserved and distributed for free on the Internet Archive.